 The following table lists each nominee for Director and sets forth certain information concerning each nominee's age, business experience, other directorships and committee memberships in publicly-held corporations, current Board committee assignments, and qualifications to serve on the Board as of the date of this Proxy Statement.
-In addition to the information presented below regarding each nominee's specific experience, qualifications, attributes and skills which led the Board to conclude that he should serve as a Director, the Board also believes that all of our Director nominees have established reputations of integrity, honesty and adherence to high ethical standards, and have demonstrated a commitment of service to the Company, an appreciation of its products and the Constitutional rights of American citizens to keep and bear arms.
-Each nominee has effectively demonstrated business acumen and the ability to exercise sound judgment in their individual careers and service on other public boards and board committees, as applicable.
+In addition to the information presented below regarding each nominee's specific experience, qualifications, attributes and skills which led the Board to conclude that he or she should serve as a Director, the Board also believes that all of our Director nominees have established reputations of integrity, honesty and adherence to high ethical standards, and have demonstrated a commitment of service to the Company, an appreciation of its products and the Constitutional rights of American citizens to keep and bear arms.
+Each nominee has effectively demonstrated business acumen and the ability to exercise sound judgment in his or her individual careers and service on other public boards and board committees, as applicable.

-Six of the nominees for Director listed below were elected at last year's Annual Meeting.
-Terrence G. O'Connor was appointed to the Board of Directors on September 22, 2014.
+Seven of the nominees for Director listed below were elected at last year's Annual Meeting.
+Sandra S. Froman was appointed to the Board of Directors on December 1, 2015.
 Should any of the said nominees for Director not remain a candidate at the time of the Meeting (a condition which is not now anticipated), proxies solicited hereunder will be voted in favor of those nominees for Director selected by the Board of Directors.

-Name, Age, First Became A Director Business Experience During the Past Five Years, Other Directorships, Current Committee Memberships and Board Qualifications John A. Cosentino, Jr. Age 65 Director since August, 2005 Mr. Cosentino has been a partner of Ironwood Manufacturing Fund, LP since 2002, a Director of Simonds Industries, Inc. since 2003, a Director of the Bilco Company since 2010, and a Director of Whitcraft LLC since 2011 and Chairman of the Board of Habco Industries LLC since 2012, He was the Chairman of North American Specialty Glass, LLC from 2005 to 2012, the Vice Chairman of Primary Steel, LLC from 2005 to 2007, a partner of Capital Resource Partners, LP from 2000 to 2001, and a Director in the following Capital Resource Partners, LP portfolio companies: Spirit Brands from 1998 to 2006, Pro Group, Inc. from 1999 to 2002, WPT, Inc. from 1998 to 2001, and Todd Combustion, Inc. from 1997 to 1999.
-Mr. Cosentino is the former Vice President-Operations of the Stanley Works, former President of PCI Group, Inc., Rau Fastener, LLC, and Otis Elevator-North America division of United Technologies, former Group Executive of the Danaher Corporation, and former Director of Integrated Electrical Services, Olympic Manufacturing Company, and the Wiremold Company.
-Mr. Cosentino is currently the Vice Chairman of the Board, Chairman of the Company's Compensation Committee and a member of the Company's Audit Committee.
+Name, Age, First Became A Director Business Experience During the Past Five Years, Other Directorships, Current Committee Memberships and Board Qualifications John A. Cosentino, Jr. Age 66 Director since August, 2005 Mr. Cosentino has been a partner of Ironwood Manufacturing Fund, LP since 2002, a Director of Simonds International, Inc. since 2001, a Director of the Bilco Company since 2007, a Director of Whitcraft LLC since 2011, a Director of Addaero LLC since 2014, and Chairman of the Board of Habco Industries LLC since 2012.
+He was the Vice Chairman of Primary Steel, LLC from 2005 to 2007 and a Director of the Wiremold Compant from 1991-2000.
+He was a partner of Capital Resource Partners, LP from 1999 to 2000, and a Director in the following Capital Resource Partners, LP portfolio companies: Spirit Brands from 1998 to 2006, Pro Group, Inc. from 1999 to 2002, World Power Technologies, Inc. from 1998 to 2001, and Todd Combustion, Inc. from 1997 to 1999.
+Mr. Cosentino is the former Vice President-Operations of the Stanley Works, former President of PCI Group, Inc., former CEO and Co-owner of Rau Fastener, LLC, former President of the Otis Elevator-North America division of United Technologies, and former Group Executive of the Danaher Corporation.
+Mr. Cosentino is currently the Company's Vice Chairman of the Board and Lead Director, Chairman of the Nominating and Corporate Governance Committee, and a member of the Compensation Committee, Audit, Special and Stock Repurchase Committees.
 The Board believes that Mr. Cosentino's extensive executive management, investment management and board experience qualify him to serve on the Board of Directors.